leod/hncynic/train-wiki/README.md

 ## Train
 See [opennmt_config.yml](opennmt_config.yml) for the OpenNMT config -- paths need to be adjusted.
 I set the maximum sequence length to 512, which excludes 977865 (about 6%) of the 16593956 title-comment pairs (we could split these examples after 512 tokens instead, leave that for future work I guess).
+The large sequences means that there will be less variation in a single batch compared to machine translation data.
+In an attempt to compensate for that, I increased the effective batch size to 65536 tokens.